tlcDataScience/pygame-learning/Wiki/Lesson 4.md

 ---

-# 5. Mini Project - Digital Scoreboard v3 - making better themes with shapes (Bonus)
+# 5. Mini Project - Color Picker V3

+- Change the color of the shapes